delhoume/byoncama/README.md

 This project contains all code for building a local version of the Cassini Map of France on your computer.

-The outcome is a a single GeoTIFF  the full map.
+The outcome is a single GeoTIFF for the full map.

 This repo does not host any images, only build material.